TesiNicco/jordan/README.md

 ```console
 ./bin/jordan.R -h
 ```
-will display the help message.
-To run, `jordan` requires:
+will display the help message. `jordan` parameters are:
 - `--genotype` (**Mandatory**): genotype data in PLINK or VCF format
 - `--snplist` (**Mandatory**): file containing the list of SNPs to use for the PRS, including at least CHROM, POS, EFFECT_ALLELE, OTHER_ALLELE, and BETA (or OR).
 - `--outname` (**Mandatory**): the name of the output folder.
 If a directory exists, output files will be placed there, otherwise, the directory will be created.